nick-code-lab/pvlib-python/README.md

 ## Contributing

 We welcome your help to make pvlib-python an even better tool!
+Whether you're fixing bugs, adding new features, improving documentation, or sharing examples, your contributions are valuable to our community.
 Please see the [Contributing page](https://pvlib-python.readthedocs.io/en/stable/contributing/index.html) for more on how you can contribute.
 The long-term success of pvlib-python depends on substantial community support and involvement.